 }

-Custom slash commands are where Claude Code becomes truly personalized to your workflow.
-Interview questions here test your ability to create reusable, maintainable automation.
+Custom slash commands enable personalized workflow automation.
+These questions test your ability to create reusable, maintainable automation.

 ---